-At our annual general meetings of shareholders on March 20, 2020 and March 23, 2021, we did not declare any cash dividend to our shareholders.
-At our annual general meeting of shareholders that was held on March 23, 2022, we declared a cash dividend of \text{\$\psi 650}\$ per share of common stock, amounting to a total cash dividend of \text{\$\psi 232.6}\$ billion to our shareholders of record as of December 31, 2021.
-At our annual general meeting of shareholders that was held on March 21, 2023, we did not declare any cash dividend to our shareholders.
+At our annual general meetings of shareholders on March 23, 2021, we did not declare any cash dividend to our shareholders.
+At our annual general meeting of shareholders that was held on March 23, 2022, we declared a cash dividend of W650 per share of common stock, amounting to a total cash dividend of W232.6 billion to our shareholders of record as of December 31, 2021.
+At each of our annual general meeting of shareholders that was held on March 21, 2023 and March 22, 2024, we did not declare any cash dividend to our shareholders.